Universal approximation theorem

-In the field of machine learning, the universal approximation theorems state that neural networks with a certain structure can, in principle, approximate any continuous function to any desired degree of accuracy.
+In the field of machine learning, the universal approximation theorems (UATs) state that neural networks with a certain structure can, in principle, approximate any continuous function to any desired degree of accuracy.
 These theorems provide a mathematical justification for using neural networks, assuring researchers that a sufficiently large or deep network can model the complex, non-linear relationships often found in real-world data.

 The best-known version of the theorem applies to feedforward networks with a single hidden layer.
 It states that if the layer's activation function is non-polynomial (which is true for common choices like the sigmoid function or ReLU), then the network can act as a "universal approximator."
 Universality is achieved by increasing the number of neurons in the hidden layer, making the network "wider."
 Other versions of the theorem show that universality can also be achieved by keeping the network's width fixed but increasing its number of layers, making it "deeper."

-It is important to note that these are existence theorems.
+These are existence theorems.
 They guarantee that a network with the right structure exists, but they do not provide a method for finding the network's parameters (training it), nor do they specify exactly how large the network must be for a given function.
 Finding a suitable network remains a practical challenge that is typically addressed with optimization algorithms like backpropagation.